soothteng/os-learn/README.md

 ## pstree

-Write a basic linux pstree command in pure C.
+A basic linux pstree command writing in pure C.